 On this page

-When you have made an invention, you can apply to the Netherlands Patent Office (Octrooicentrum Nederland), a department of the Netherlands Enterprise Agency, for a patent.
+If you have invented something, you can apply to the Netherlands Patent Office (Octrooicentrum Nederland), a department of the Netherlands Enterprise Agency, for a patent.
 Your invention will then be protected by patent law, usually for a maximum period of 20 years.
 This means that no one else may adopt or apply your idea or design without your permission.
-Every patent application is published.
+All patent applications are published.

 Applying for a patent abroad